expectto/be/be_math/README.md

 ```go
 func Odd() types.BeMatcher
 ```
-Odd succeeds if actual is an odd numeric value.
+Odd succeeds if actual is an odd numeric value. todo: test if failure message is OK

 #### func  Positive